QuarkNerd/blog/README.md

 To make an article appear on the featured carousel, simply add the `featured` tag to your post.
 The featured carousel will show the 10 most recent `featured` blogs.

-#### Author Featured Articles

-Every author page has a featured carousel, much like the main blog page.
-To add items to your featured carousel, simply add the `author-featured` tag to your blog post.

 ### Comments and notifications
 When you have posted your first blog post there are a few of other things you should consider doing: